Is your pillow harming your health?

 Nicole Bjisma, author of Healthy Home, Healthy Family, says natural latex pillows are also a healthy alternative option.
 Natural latex has antimicrobial properties that resist dust mites and other allergens as well as being mold and mildew resistant.

-Down pillows, kapok and buckwheat or millet hulls are other natural alternatives, but you need to investigate to make sure they are processed without chemicals.
+Bamboo, down, kapok and buckwheat or millet hulls are other natural alternatives for pillows, but you need to investigate to make sure they are processed without chemicals.

 It is really worth checking out what is available and considering the effect that your pillow might be having on your health.